aspose-slides/Aspose.Slides-Products/slides/en/java/parser/ppt/_index.md

 ---
-title: Extract text and images from PPT document via Java
+title: Extract text and images from PPT document using Java
 weight: 7140
 url: /java/parser/ppt/
 description: Java sample code to extract text and images from PPT file on Java Runtime Environment for JSP/JSF Application and Desktop Applications.